Our kitties love being opurrn again!

 NICE AND CLEAN

-We have increased our already sparkly hygeine procedures to minimise the risk of coronavirus.
+We have increased our already sparkly hygeine purrcedures to minimise the risk of coronavirus.
 This includes PPE, extra disinfecting of surfaces and touch points, frequent sanitisation and hand-washing.

 All team members and visitors are asked not to attend if they experience any symptoms or have been around anyone with symptoms, and to notify us if they have any symptoms within 2-weeks of having attended the cafe.
 We have contact details for all bookings so we can infurm you of any possible contact with coronavirus.

 Gail Golab, the American Veterinary Medical Association’s chief veterinary officer says: ‘We’re not overly concerned about people contracting Covid-19 through contact with dogs and cats.’
 While the NHS recommends that you wash your hands after touching animals, Golab also pointed out that ‘the virus survives best on smooth surfaces, such as countertops and doorknobs,’ adding: ‘Porous materials, such as pet fur, tend to absorb and trap pathogens, making it harder to contract them through touch.’